faisalmemon/ios-crash-dump-analysis-book/source/MigrationNotes.md

 This has multiple targets, icdab_sema_{mac, ios}.
 The mac variant compiles ok on the main Xcode 12.0 beta (12A8158a).
 I need to test on the Apple Silicon version.

+## icdab_as

+The prologues for the assembly of egg.s was out of date.
+To get a proper modern prologue, we obtain it with the `scaffold.c` file.
+> Product > Perform Action > Assemble `scaffold.c`

 ## New Code

 ### Fixed arg called with variadic args